shashankkmciv18/Self-Driving-Car/P1 Lane Detection/Readme.md

 5.Apply hough lines </br>
 6.Find best fit lines </br>
 7.Draw lines </br>

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+Have a look in code itself please there i have explained everythnig with detail In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image: